ushahidi/docs.ushahidi.com/_posts/5_data/2014-07-20-data-intro.md

 date: 2014-07-20
 published: true

+tags:
+	- guide
+	- toolkit
+editor: JenniferChan7

 ---

+## Data Model and Data Collection Methodology

+### Building your data collection around your data model and outputs

+---

 Intro to thinking about data.

-## &sect; Data Model and Data Collection Methodology

-### Building your data collection around your data model and outputs
+jcrowley to start draft. jchan to continue think linkage between crowdsourcing and